Nocturnality: Spatial disturbance

 The increasing amount of habitat destruction worldwide as a result of human expansion has given both advantages and disadvantages to different nocturnal animals.
 As a result of peak human activity in the daytime, more species are likely to be active at night in order to avoid the new disturbance in their habitat.
 Carnivorous predators however are less timid of the disturbance, feeding on human waste and keeping a relatively similar spatial habitat as they did before.
 In comparison, herbivorous prey tend to stay in areas where human disturbance is low, limiting both resources and their spatial habitat.
 This leads to an imbalance in favor of predators, who increase in population and come out more often at night.

 In captivity

 Zoos

 In zoos, nocturnal animals are usually kept in special night-illumination enclosures to invert their normal sleep-wake cycle and to keep them active during the hours when visitors will be there to see them.

 Pets

 Hedgehogs and sugar gliders are just two of the many nocturnal species kept as (exotic) pets.
-Cats have adapted to domestication so that each individual, whether stray alley cat or pampered housecat, can change their activity level at will, becoming nocturnal or diurnal in response to their environment or the routine of their owners.
-Cats normally demonstrate crepuscular behavior, bordering nocturnal, being most active in hunting and exploration at dusk and dawn.